 After the whirlwind of the holiday season, the season of resolutions takes over.
-Many people resolve to live healthier, and they may not have to give up their favorite foods down.
-A study published in the New England Journal of Medicine found that, in the fall, people tend to consume more calories, total fat and saturated fat.
+Many people to resolve to live healthier, and they may not have to give up their favorite foods to do so.

+Research from the National Institutes of Health suggests American adults between the ages of 18 and 49 gain an average of one to two pounds every year.
+Grazing and overeating tends to increase when the weather cools down.
+A 2005 study published in the New England Journal of Medicine found that, in the fall, people tend to consume more calories, total fat and saturated fat.
 In the spring, people seem to prefer more carbohydrates.
 In addition, less powerful sunshine in winter coupled with people bundling up translates into less vitamin D being absorbed by the body.
 Some researchers believe there is a link between vitamin D deficiency and weight gain as well.